sugathb/d1b7182c-04ba-47ba-9ea9-381689fca0cf/README.md

             Body: { "numbers": "6 1 5 9 2" }

 ### Design & Architecture
-The API is developed as an `ASP.NET Core WebAPI` that targets to .NET 5.0 with Docker support enabled.
+The API is developed as an `ASP.NET 5 WebAPI` that targets to .NET 5.0 with Docker support enabled.

 ### Unit Tests
 `Nunit` is used to write unit tests.
 The tests covers all 11 test cases given in the coding challenge.